LELEC210X/LELEC210X/mcu/src/mcu/README.md

 One thing to keep in mind, is that the hardest part of this whole thing was probably the MEL vector part, its still giving me nightmares because of the fact that feature vectors can be NxM with N not always equal to M. And making it update with the rest of the things, gave me a headache.

 Good luck to you if you take on this challenge.
+### Ramble on the architecture to aim for
+The perfect architecture is a architecture that devides the application into 2 independent parts, that can mutate at their own rate.
+For instance, if you made a graph, you would want to have the UI read a array in memory, and update itself using that array.
+And when you have to change the data of the array, you can change it as fast as you want, as the GUI will just handle it.
+This separation allows you to make clear procedural generation of the GUI ellements at each update loop.
+It also allows you to change the underlying stuff, and re-render the whole ui with new parameters in a easier way.

+Another feature that is quite crititcal, but that is handled by the latests versions of the database (V3 and V4).
+Is the ability to use callbacks, as they allows you to not only update the UI when some value/array or anything else changes, but also allows you to add custom handlers for when you have to pre-process stuff.
+Though, one word of warning, the database is meant for non dynamic storage, as its quite heavy, if you wanted to make for example a update to a dynamically assembled list of plots on the UI, by changing a array, then you would have to create something else than the database.
+As the overhead would be a bit too big, and i also haven't updated it.

 ## Authors (Expand as needed)
 - Group E 2024-2025
 - (Future You ?)